-This course is designed to present a collection of knowledge, skills, and values that the athletic training student must possess to recognize, treat and refer when appropriate, the general medical conditions and disabilities of athletes and others involved in physical activity over a lifespan.
-Observation within a General Medical facility, minimum of 8 hours will be required throughout the semester.

-Pre-requisite: Admission into the MAT program and successful completion of all courses within Term I-IV
+This course is designed to present a collection of knowledge, skills, and values that the athletic training student must possess to recognize, treat and refer when appropriate, general medical conditions and disabilities of athletes and others involved in physical activity over a lifespan.
+Observation within a General Medical facility and Radiology setting is required.
+Pre-requisite: Admission into the MAT program and successful completion of all courses within Term I- IV